djangocon/2021.djangocon.us/_schedule/talks/2018-10-15-09-00-orientation-and-welcome.md

 date: 2018-10-15 09:00:00 -0500
 difficulty: All
 layout: session-details
-permalink: /talk/orientation/
+permalink: /talk/orientation-and-welcome/
 presenters:
-- bio: |
-    Kojo Idrissa *was* an accountant who got an MBA and taught at university in two different countries.
-He's *now* a new(ish) software engineer and is still trying to figure that out and grow into the role.
-He's spoken at tech conferences about spreadsheets, contributing to tech communities, Dungeons & Dragons, inclusion and privilege.
-You can find him online at http://kojoidrissa.com/ or as [@transition](https://twitter.com/Transition) on Twitter.
+- bio: 'Kojo Idrissa *was* an accountant who got an MBA and taught at university in

+    two different countries.
+He''s *now* a new(ish) software engineer and is still

+    trying to figure that out and grow into the role.
+He''s spoken at tech conferences

+    about spreadsheets, contributing to tech communities, Dungeons & Dragons, inclusion

+    and privilege.
+You can find him online at http://kojoidrissa.com/ or as

+    [@transition](https://twitter.com/Transition) on Twitter.

+    '
   company: Decisio Health
   github: ''
   name: Kojo Idrissa
-  photo_url: "/static/img/organizers/kojo.jpg"
+  photo_url: /static/img/organizers/kojo.jpg
   twitter: Transition
   website: http://kojoidrissa.com/
 room: Salon A-E
 sitemap: false
 talk_slot: full
 title: Orientation and Welcome
 video_url: null
 ---

 Are you:
 -  attending your first tech conference?
 -  attending DjangoCon US alone?